 While a forensic audit may sound like something exciting you hear about on crime dramas like Law and Order or CSI, the truth is a little more mundane.
-A forensic audit is the process of reviewing a person's or company's financial statements to determine if they are accurate and lawful.
-Forensic accounting is most commonly associated with the IRS and tax audits, but it may also be commissioned by private companies to establish a complete view of a single entity's finances.
+A forensic audit is a process of reviewing a person’s or company’s financial statements to determine if they are accurate and lawful.
+Forensic accounting is most commonly associated with the IRS and tax audits, but it may also be commissioned by private companies to establish a complete view of a single entity’s finances.

 When Are Forensic Audits Used?

-Forensic audits are used wherever an entity's finances present a legal concern.
-For instance, it is used in cases of suspected embezzlement or fraud, to determine tax liability, to investigate a spouse during divorce proceedings or to investigate allegations of bribery, among other reasons.
+Forensic audits are used wherever an entity’s finances present a legal concern.
+For instance, it is used in cases of suspected embezzlement or fraud, to determine tax liability, to investigate a spouse during divorce proceedings, or to investigate allegations of bribery, among other reasons.

-Forensic audits are performed by a class of professionals with skillsets in both criminology and accounting who specialize in following a money trail, keeping track of fraudulent and actual balance sheets and checking for inaccuracies in overall and detailed reports of income or expenditures.
-If they find discrepancies, it may be the auditor's job to investigate and determine the reason for it, or it may be the job of a separate financial investigator.
+Forensic audits are performed by a class of professionals with skillsets in both criminology and accounting who specialize in following a money trail, keeping track of fraudulent and actual balance sheets, and checking for inaccuracies in overall and detailed reports of income or expenditures.
+If they find discrepancies, it may be the auditor’s job to investigate and determine the reason for it, or it may be the job of a separate financial investigator.

 Auditing for Quality Control

-While many associated auditing with finding flaws, it can be just as important to strengthen a company's already good business practices.
+While many associated auditing with finding flaws, it can be just as important to strengthen a company’s already good business practices.
 Many companies self-audit on a regular basis to make sure that production and workflows are running smoothly without waste.
-By presenting regular audits of sound financial practices, a company improves its standing for shareholders, clients and customers, and the report generated by the audit gives executives a better sense for the internal finances of the business.
+By presenting regular audits of sound financial practices, a company improves its standing for shareholders, clients, and customers, and the report generated by the audit gives executives a better sense of the internal finances of the business.

 How Are Forensic Audits Used in Court?